Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 Scary.

 There were a few others on today’s training drop.
-Baseball (in case they broke themselves), Yogi, Bentley, Campbell to redeem himself---
+Baseball (in case they broke themselves), Yogi, Bentley, Campbell to redeem himsel-

 “Try not to blow out your eardrums again, Soup.”
 Righteous’s shit-eating grin was *huge.*